-- 1. Theories of teaching, learning intelligence. - 2.
+- 1. Theories of teaching, learning intelligence and personality. - 2.
 Define intelligence and list the different types of intelligences psychologists study. - 3.
-Summarize the characteristics of a scientifically valid intelligence test.
+Summarize the characteristics of a scientifically valid intelligence test. - 4.
+Type and trait theories of personality, the measurement and adjustment of personality. - 5.
+Types of defence mechanism - 6.
+Concept of Mental Health and Mental Hygiene - 7.
+Criteria of mentally healthy person - 8.
+How to deal with stress, its management and strategies.